Skip to content

 June 2022, beer, vodka, joints and a shared scooter

 It is party time in a city park; students from the theatre school finish a joint project on the grass.
 With a group of about 50 people, they celebrate the success and the bottles of beer, wine and vodka they brought themselves go round.
 As do joints.
 Theatre technology student Emilia is also at the party.
 When she wants to go home, it turns out she has missed her last train.
 Richard, a senior student, offers her a place to sleep and a friend of Richard's also stays over.
 The three of them hit the road, together on one shared scooter, screaming with laughter.
-The three drink some more at Richard's parents' house and Emilia's last memory of that night is of her petting a cat.
+The three have a drink at Richard's parents' house and Emilia's last memory of that night is of her petting a cat.

 "I wake up the next morning in his bed.
 I have a massive headache, where am I?
 I literally and figuratively feel wetness dripping off me, see Richard's back and think: no huh.
 This wasn't supposed to happen.
 Bloody hell.
 How stupid can I be, how could I have let this happen".
 Richard wakes up and, according to Emilia, dives on top of her.
 She pushes him away and says: "What do you think?
 When I engage in sex, I do it protected and because I want it myself.
 I didn't give you any consent at all".